-What classifies “Craft Beer”?
+What is classified as “Craft Beer”?

 Generally speaking, Craft Beer is brewed in small quantities rather than mass-produced, using higher quality ingredients.
-The term “craft beer” is designed to indicate the brewer’s aspirations and their high level of craftsmanship, and the most popular craft beer styles worldwide are India Pale Ale (IPA), and Stout or Porter.
+The term “craft beer” is designed to indicate the brewer’s aspirations and their high level of craftsmanship, and the most popular craft beer styles worldwide are India Pale Ale (IPA) and Stout or Porter.

-This boom has brought with it a much better educated beer drinker, to the extent that breweries can now register for a “Certified Independent” seal that legitimises their products to discerning beer lovers.
+This boom has brought with it a much better-educated beer drinker, to the extent that breweries can now register for a “Certified Independent” seal that legitimises their products to discerning beer lovers.
 If you’re still sipping your expertly designed craft brew straight from the bottle or can, here’s a breakdown of what you’re missing out on.

 The majority of flavour comes from aroma

 It seems astounding but around 70 per cent of your perception of flavour is thanks to your sense of smell.
 This is one of the reasons eating is so dull when you have a blocked nose.
 So drinking your beer from the bottle or can means you’re missing out on most of what it has to offer.

 Spiegelau’s Craft Beer glasses have been designed to provide you with a perfectly layered aromatic profile, with space for both a frothy head and room to stick your nose in and have a good smell.
 The right glass will allow your favourite beer to shine, whether it’s a crisp refreshing lager or a complex perfumed IPA.

 Your beer’s head is full of tasty secrets

 Your beer's head acts as both a trap and an amplifier for what are known as “volatiles” in your brew.
 Volatiles are a complex array of chemicals that begin evaporating as soon as you crack open a bottle or pull that tab.
 They include hop alpha acids, fruity esters, yeast fermentation by-products, and any flavour additions to the brew like spices.